evil-shrike/ResxToJson/README.md

 * lowerCase - 'SomeMessage' -> 'somemessage'

+# INSTALL

+You can install the tool as NuGet-package [ResxToJson] (https://www.nuget.org/packages/ResxToJson) from nuget.org.

+The package contains single exe module ResxToJson.exe in package 'tools' folder.

 # USAGE EXAMPLES
 Let's consider that we have a VS project in 'c:\projects\MyServerProject' with *.resx files.
 And we want to convert server resources into client resources in 'MyClientProject' folder.